sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 tags: [investment-notes]
 series: financial_analysis
 sitemap: true
+excerpt: For an equity investor, Reading a company's financial statements is very important.
+In fact, We should never invest in a business whose financial condition we cannot understand well.
 ---

-For an equity investor, Reading a company's financial statements is very important.
-In fact, We should never invest in a business whose financial condition we cannot understand well.
 <!--more-->